 Getting to the Maroon Bells is most convenient to access by bus.

-- Should you wish to drive to Aspen Highlands, limited parking is available; daily and hourly fees are provided below.
+- Should you wish to drive to Aspen Highlands, limited parking is available for $7/hour, maximum $40/day.

 - Pups are allowed on the Maroon Bells bus!
 They must be leashed at all times in the Maroon Bells Wilderness and Scenic area.